PriyoRaven/MOBA/README.md

 Here I have added the glassmorphism effect, parallax effect, signup/signin overlay function, star.js function, and carousel features too.
 Hope this is it but if anymore feature you think will be good then please do suggest.😊

-Of course, none website will serve every aspects since needs may be different to others.
+Of course, no website will serve every aspect since needs may be different from others.
 So I may be adding more in the near future.
 You may also suggest changes by opening an issue.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Built With

 This section should list any major frameworks/libraries used to bootstrap your project.
-Leave any add-ons/plugins for the acknowledgements section.
+Leave any add-ons/plugins for the acknowledgments section.
 Here are a few examples.

 * <a href="https://www.w3.org/html/" target="_blank"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/html5/html5-original-wordmark.svg" alt="html5" width="40" height="40"/> </a>
 * <a href="https://www.w3schools.com/css/" target="_blank"> <img src="https://raw.githubusercontent.com/devicons/devicon/master/icons/css3/css3-original-wordmark.svg" alt="css3" width="40" height="40"/> </a>